I was rosy-cheeked, with sparkling eyes

 I almost thought I saw you then,

-until adult voices called out
+until adult voices called me out

 to tell me about chores left undone.